ros2/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-Launch-Files.rst

    :depth: 1
    :local:

+While launch files in ROS 1 are always specified using `.xml <https://wiki.ros.org/roslaunch/XML>`__ files, ROS 2 supports Python scripts to enable more flexibility (see `launch package <https://github.com/ros2/launch/tree/{REPOS_FILE_BRANCH}/launch>`__) as well as XML and YAML files.

-This guide describes how to write XML launch files for an easy migration from ROS 1.
+This guide describes how to write ROS 2 XML launch files for an easy migration from ROS 1.

 Background
 ----------